mrgnhnt96/revali/doc-site/docs/constructs/revali_server/core/20-binding.md

 ```

 :::caution
 Query parameters are always returned as `String`s.
-If you need to convert the value to another type, you can use a [pipe](#query-1).
+If you need to convert the value to another type, you can use a [param-pipe][query-pipe].
 :::

 ### All Values